- Large, toothed flatfish

 - Most abundant from central California to Baja California

-- Estuaries, inner continental shelf
+- Live in nearshore waters, estuaries and the inner continental shelf

 - Most often in 10-100 feet of water, can be as deep as 600 feet